Please ensure Javascript is enabled for purposes of website accessibility

 At its simplest, StabiliTrak is General Motors’ proprietary electronic stability control (ESC) system.
 You might ask, What’s StabiliTrak, or what does StabiliTrak do?
 It’s a safety system designed to help you maintain control of your vehicle when road conditions or sudden maneuvers threaten your stability.

-GMC models vehicles depend upon modern technology like GMC StabiliTrak instead of one’s driving skills in older vehicles.
-Sensors immediately detect whether the car is moving in the right direction, like when making sharp turns or during a skid.
-This system automatically applies brakes and reduces the engine’s power to correct the path.
+GMC model vehicles increasingly rely on modern technology and edge computing in connected vehicles rather than solely on driver skill, as in older automobiles.
+Sensors immediately detect whether the car is moving in the right direction, such as during sharp turns or skids.
+This system automatically applies the brakes and reduces engine power to correct the path.

 It is more advanced than a simple traction control system.
-StabiliTrak maintains the entire vehicle’s directions and stability, while traction control manages only the wheel slip.
+StabiliTrak maintains the entire vehicle’s direction and stability, while traction control manages only the wheel slip.

 How does StabiliTrak work?